TheSkyentist/GELATO/README.md

 * BuildModel.py

-  This file handles the construction of models and for tying the various parameters together as outlined by the emission line dictionary.
+  This file handles the construction of models and for tying the various parameters together as outlined by the emission-line dictionary.

 * FittingModel.py